ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 - If you ever want to include a cloud service other than AWS, Terraform can manage both with the same configuration files.
 - It is more powerful, with a large ecosystem, and arguably simpler configuration language.

 Note that versions of Terraform after 1.5 are no longer open source.
 The company changed their license in August 2023.
-You may soon want to switch to [OpenTofu](https://opentofu.org/), an open source form of Terraform that is currently working towards a stable release.
+You may soon want to switch to [OpenTofu](https://opentofu.org/), an open source fork of Terraform that is currently working towards a stable release.
 Currently, OpenTofu is an exact substitute for Terraform, though they will diverge in syntax and features over time.

 ## Prerequisites